web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/output-files.md

 ## Not Written to Disk

-By default, Builder will write the generated files to disk, so developers can view the file content or configure proxy rules for static assets.
+By default, Rsbuild will write the generated files to disk, so developers can view the file content or configure proxy rules for static assets.

 In development, you can choose to keep the generated files in the Dev Server's memory to reduce the overhead of file operations.